projectcitybuild/web/README.md

 `docker-compose up -d` to start Sail

-If necessary, you can enter the container at any time with `make shell`
+If necessary, you can enter the container at any time with `make shell` or run artisan commands with `make artisan`

 ### Front-end